EngrSaad2/Advance-Music-Player/README.md

 Crossfade with customizable duration..

-Auto-download album art from the internet.
+Auto-download album art from the internet..

 2 different base themes and 9 different color schemes..